 Entrance is free.

-“Tiber Island” develops over an area of 270 x 70 metres and was apparently formed, so legend has it, as a result of hay stacks from Campo Marzio being thrown into the shallow waters.
+“Tiber Island” develops over an area of 270 x 70 meters and was apparently formed, so legend has it, as a result of hay stacks from Campo Marzio being thrown into the shallow waters.
 It was chosen as the site for the foreign cult of Aesculapius (the god of Medicine symbolised by a serpent) introduced to Rome from Greece following the pestilence of 292 BC.
 It was thus entirely consecrated to that god to the point of also being dubbed Aesculapius’ Island, because of this, it soon acquired a hospital function still true today with the presence of the Fatebenefratelli Hospital.

 The subsequent construction of the two bridges Fabricio and Cestio at either end of the island connected by the Vicus Censorius (pathway) gave the island the shape of a ship.
 The temple of Aeuscolapius which was inaugurated in 289.BC, has now been absorbed into Saint Bartholomew’s church.